ddsky/spoonacular-api-clients/python/README.md

 import time
 import openapi_client
 from pprint import pprint
-from com.spoonacular import ingredients_api
+from com.spoonacular import default_api
-from openapi_client.model.autocomplete_ingredient_search200_response_inner import AutocompleteIngredientSearch200ResponseInner
-from openapi_client.model.compute_ingredient_amount200_response import ComputeIngredientAmount200Response
-from openapi_client.model.get_ingredient_information200_response import GetIngredientInformation200Response
-from openapi_client.model.get_ingredient_substitutes200_response import GetIngredientSubstitutes200Response
-from openapi_client.model.ingredient_search200_response import IngredientSearch200Response
-from openapi_client.model.map_ingredients_to_grocery_products200_response_inner import MapIngredientsToGroceryProducts200ResponseInner
+from openapi_client.model.analyze_recipe_request import AnalyzeRecipeRequest from openapi_client.model.analyze_recipe_request1 import AnalyzeRecipeRequest1
-from openapi_client.model.map_ingredients_to_grocery_products_request import MapIngredientsToGroceryProductsRequest
+from openapi_client.model.search_restaurants200_response import SearchRestaurants200Response
 # Defining the host is optional and defaults to https://api.spoonacular.com
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(